CS3398-Changelings-Aye/GigaBIte/README.md

 * Dalton Melivlle: What didn't go well was being able to be up to par on having Categories completed, as well as being able to create a database based on user input.
 What went well was being able to add miscellaneous, and moderation.
 * Nicole Runas: What went well for me was expanding my knowledge on creating and implementing cogs.
 I also think the team communication was a lot stronger this time around, as well.
 What did not go well was splitting up larger tasks instead of tackling them as a team.
 * Sebastian Santana:
 * Nisa Lateef: What went well was that I learned more about programming using discord.py from my other team members which ended up helping all of us.
-What did not go well was we didn't meet up as much as we could therefore, we couldn't get as much as we wanted done.
+What did not go well was it was quite difficult to figure out the save recipe feature for this sprint, and therefore, it couldn't be implemented the way we wanted it to be implemented.
 * Wilson Benitez: What went smooth for me was finding the link to search images on google, but having to put it in discord was difficult

 What Might Be Impeding Us from Performing Better?